 What is modern farmhouse style?

 As I fell down the rabbit hole of all the spaces within the “farmhouse” niche I found one that really hooked me.
 Modern farmhouse!
-Now you may be asking yourself, what actually does modern farmhouse encompass as far as design styling?
-Well I am glad you asked.
+Now you may be asking yourself, what actually does a modern farmhouse encompass as far as design styling?
+Well, I am glad you asked.

 With that being said, I am sharing an easy DIY farmhouse wall art decor tutorial with a modern twist!
 I am very excited about this one.

 This is about to be one chic farmhouse look for my home and I hope you feel inspired to try it too!